Homemade Blackberry Jam Recipe (Without Pectin, Seeds or Seedless)

 • Soften the fruit.

-Add the berries to a saucepan and cook over medium heat for 5–7 minutes, stirring occasionally, until they break down and release their juices.
+Add the berries to a saucepan (do not add any water) and cook over medium heat for 5–7 minutes, stirring occasionally, until they break down and release their juices.

 • Choose your texture